MaxDesiatov/Hleeb/README.md

 ### Building a Swift toolchain for bare metal development

 0. Make sure you have at least 20-50 GB of free storage for the toolchain build.
-At least 8 GB of RAM is recommended for the toolchain build.
+8 GB is the minimal amount of RAM, 16 GB is recommended.

 1. Create a `swift-source` directory for the toolchain build in your working directory and navigate to it: